WyriHaximus/ReactGuzzle/README.md

 ## Installation ##

-Installation is easy with composer just add ReactGuzzle to your composer.json.
+Installation is easy with composer just run `composer require wyrihaximus/react-guzzle:dev-master` or add ReactGuzzle to your composer.json.

 ```json
 {